-Students should check the Announcements section in Blackboard and the course syllabus before emailing the instructor.
-Content of the emails is limited to what has not been covered and cannot be covered in class or during office hours.
+Students should check the Announcements section in Blackboard, the course syllabus, and the discussion board before emailing the instructor.
+Content of the emails is limited to what cannot be covered during office hours.
 Emails are generally replied to within one business day and no later than two business days.
 Remember to include the course title and class time in the subject line and sign your full name as it appears in CUNYFirst.